towh2301/bookstore/bookstore_mobile/src/auth/README.md

 ## Configuration

 The authentication service is configured to work with a backend API.
-The API URL can be configured in the `AuthService.ts` file:
+The API URL can be configured in the `authService.ts` file:

 ```typescript
 const API_URL = 'https://api.bookstore.com'; // Replace with your actual API URL